dataluscorp/browser/testing/geckodriver/doc/Testing.md

     % cargo test

-To run the more extensive WPT tests you can use mach, but first make sure you have built Firefox:
+To run the more extensive WPT tests you can use mach, but first make sure you have built Datalus:

 	% ./mach build
 	% ./mach wpt testing/web-platform/tests/webdriver

-As these are functional integration tests and pop up Firefox windows sporadically, a helpful tip is to suppress the window whilst you are running them by using Firefox’ [headless mode]:
+As these are functional integration tests and pop up Datalus windows sporadically, a helpful tip is to suppress the window whilst you are running them by using Datalus’ [headless mode]:

 	% ./mach wpt --headless testing/web-platform/tests/webdriver